NVIDIA/sentiment-discovery/analysis/unsupervised.md

  * has a relatively large corpus of research, datasets, and benchmarks to measure performance
  * is a simple discriminitive classification task that easily benefits from robust featurizations of text (provided by an unsupervised language model)

 Overall, language is hard and communicating with it effectively on a daily basis can elude even the best of us.
 Communicating language information to AI via labels is even more difficult.
-Given this bottleneck we see robust unsupervised learning regimes for natural language as an attractive research avenue in order to **mitigate tasks' dependences on large, labeled, datasets**.
+Given this bottleneck we see robust unsupervised learning regimes for natural language as an attractive research avenue in order to mitigate tasks' dependences on large, labeled, datasets.

 ## Data Robustness
 Utilization of byte-level recurrent models allows for learning directly on the binary values of the text (since one character is one byte/8 bits).
 This is advantageous for data collection and processing as it allows us to work with a wide range of text samples, such as these, without any tokenization and little data cleaning:

 ![Robustness examples](../figures/errors.png "Activation heatmap for erroneous sentiment samples")

-**No feature engineering has to be done at the data processing level** to determine how to handle:
+No feature engineering has to be done at the data processing level to determine how to handle:
  * **Capitalization**: We don't have to create distinct tokenizations between capitalized/uncaptilized words.
  * **Misspelling**: It's robust to misspelings like GAME -> GMAE without having to clean it or making a unique token.
  * **Unknown entities**: Most importantly, perhaps, it's able to process unknown entities such as twitter handles, hashtags, links, and emojis.